Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Alabama Performance Insights

-- The Crimson Tide average 97.8 points per game (first in college basketball) while giving up 74.8 per outing (264th in college basketball).
-They have a +138 scoring differential overall and outscore opponents by 23 points per game.
+- The Crimson Tide are outscoring opponents by 23.0 points per game with a +138 scoring differential overall.
+They put up 97.8 points per game (first in college basketball) and give up 74.8 per contest (264th in college basketball).

-- The 36.8 rebounds per game Alabama averages rank 63rd in the nation, and are 11.6 more than the 25.2 its opponents record per outing.
+- Alabama wins the rebound battle by 11.6 boards on average.
+It records 36.8 rebounds per game, which ranks 63rd in college basketball, while its opponents grab 25.2 per contest.

-- Alabama knocks down 10.2 three-pointers per game (19th in college basketball), 3.2 more than its opponents (7).
-It is shooting 43% from deep (third-best in college basketball) while allowing opponents to shoot 32.3%.
+- Alabama makes 10.2 three-pointers per game (19th in college basketball) while shooting 43.0% from deep (third-best in college basketball).
+It is making 3.2 more threes per contest than its opponents, who drain 7.0 per game while shooting 32.3%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.